Condo building insurance: Main changes to the Civil Code of Québec (Bill 141)

 2. Description of the individually owned portions of a building

-From now on, condo associations must provide all condo owners with a description of the individually owned portions of the building that is detailed enough to identify improvements the condo owners have made to their respective units.
+From now on, condo associations must provide all condo owners with a description of the individually owned portions of the building which describes the original unit and is detailed enough to identify improvements the condo owners have made to their respective units.

 If the condo association fails to prepare a detailed description of the individually owned portions and any improvements made, any damage to the building may need to be claimed under the building’s insurance policy, including costs to repair any improvements that condo owners have made to their units.